Serverleech/Serverleech/README.md

 - Hello, I’m @Serverleech
-- I’m interested in computer science and videogame development
 - I’m currently learning Computer Science at Pacific U
-- Pronouns: They/Them

 <!---
 Serverleech/Serverleech is a special repository because its `README.md` (this file) appears on your GitHub profile.